component-driven/component-driven-development/src/components/patterns/SubscriptionForm/SubscriptionForm.md

 Subscription form should be used to gather emails of users who are interested in the newlestter.

-The component implements different states that can be activated during the process:
+The component implements different states that can be activated during the process.

-### Normal:
+### Normal

 ```jsx harmony
 <SubscriptionForm